schneems/rust_macro_tutorial/docs/010_create_the_trait.md

 resolver = "2"
 ```

-This workspace will allow us to run all tests via `cargo test` from the top level directory.
-Ignore your build files so they don't show up in the debug output later.
+This workspace will allow us to run all tests via `cargo test` from the top-level directory.
+Ignore your build files so they don't appear in the debug output later.

 ```
 :::>> file.write .gitignore